Openhab-Nodes/website/content/en/developer/architecture.md

 ## Identity and Access Management (IAM)

 There are great, advanced, maintained and open source solutions for identity and access management like [Keycloak](https://www.keycloak.org/).
-Unfortunately those solutions are not really scaling down to a few megabyes of memory usage with an estimated user count of 1 or 2 per installation.
-Keycloak for example is a Java application, meaning that a jvm need to be loaded as well.
+Unfortunately those solutions are not really scaling down to a few megabyes of memory usage with an estimated user count of 1 or 2 per installation and a few dozen access tokens.
+Keycloak for example is a Java application, meaning that a full jvm need to be loaded as well.

 Requirements for this service are: